-But Bottom explained a different challenge associated with AI and machine learning -- trust.
-How can CIOs trust that the environment will be responding in a way that provides the outcome an agency is looking to achieve, or that the potential risk associated with that solution is worth it?
+But Bottom explained a different challenge associated with AI and machine learning — trust.
+How can CIOs trust the environment to respond in a way that provides the outcome an agency is looking to achieve, or that the potential risk associated with that solution is worth it?

-Bottom said there’s two barriers to getting there: identity management and data integrity.
+Bottom said there are two barriers to getting there: identity management and data integrity.

 For DHS, Bottom’s referring to the identity of users, analytics and the customer.